 There are several issues that your health provider may detect.
 Your health care provider may detect a new heart murmur, or a change in a past heart murmur.
+A murmur is an abnormal sound that your doctor will hear between beats of your heart when they listent to your heart during a physician exam.
 An eye exam may show bleeding in the retina and a central area of clearing.
 This finding is known as Roth's spots.
-There may be small, pinpoint areas of bleeding on the surface of the eye or the eyelids.

 Tests that may be done include:

-You may need to be in hospital to receive IV antibiotics.
+You may need to be in a hospital to receive IV antibiotics.
 Blood cultures and tests will help your provider choose the best antibiotic.
 You will then need long-term antibiotic therapy.
-People most often need therapy for 4 to 6 weeks to fully kill all the bacteria from the heart chambers and valves.
+People most often need therapy for 6 to 8 weeks to fully kill all the bacteria from the heart chambers and valves.
+The exact duration of antibiotics will be determined by your doctor.
 Antibiotic treatments that are started in the hospital will need to be continued at home.
-Surgery to replace the heart valve is usually needed when:
+Surgery can be utilized to replace the heart valve.

 Getting treatment for endocarditis right away improves the chances of a positive outcome.
 However, ignoring symptoms can result in more serious problems.
 Problems that may develop include:

 - Brain abscess (pocket of puss in the brain)